 January 3, 2024

 This online information session will be facilitated by the MLS academic advisor and provides information about what a medical laboratory scientist does, program admissions, didactic coursework, and clinical internship experiences.

 Still have questions?
 View our FAQs.

-Apply Today: Applications Are Due February 15
+Applications Are Due February 15

 Ready to apply?
 Please click on the category below that applies to your current status, follow the directions on that page.

 If you need information about the program, please contact the academic advisor, Heather Eggleston, at email@example.com to answer your questions or to schedule an advising appointment in-person, via Zoom, or phone.